Geoffroy's bat: Distribution

 Geoffroy's bat can be found in Afghanistan, Albania, Algeria, Andorra, Armenia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, France, Georgia, Germany, Greece, Hungary, Iran, Israel, Italy, Jordan, Kazakhstan, Kyrgyzstan, Lebanon, Luxembourg, Montenegro, Morocco, Netherlands, North Macedonia, Oman, Poland, Portugal, Romania, Russian Federation, San Marino, Saudi Arabia, Serbia, Slovakia, Slovenia, Spain, Switzerland, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, and Uzbekistan.

 In 2012 a specimen was found in southern England.

+Conservation

+The heavy dietary dependence of northwestern populations of Geoffroy's bat on blood-feeding flies make them vulnerable to human attempts to control fly populations intended to protect livestock and human health.
+Its feeding areas are also impact by the introduction of more efficient ventilation and sanitation in cattle sheds, which reduce the presence of flies within them and thus reduce their ecologic value for the bats.
+Iberian colonies are instead dependent on complex, heterogenous forest habitats, which favour the proliferation of spider prey.